 Smartphones have become the "personal computer": a computer in your hand, solving most of your consumer computer use-cases (e.g. communication, (re-)search, navigation, shopping, photo, video, music, social and other media).

 Ever since, I'm annoyed, that we don't (can't) really own smartphones like we can own other computing equipment.
 Smartphones have hard- and software obsolescence built-in.
 They are tailored towards consumption and guided interactions, most of the time they are inferior tools for creation.
-Users may perceive value from interacting with a smartphone, but the majority of interactions generate more revenue/profit for other entities through attention economy (making platforms more attractive for other users, network effects, data classification, entry and generation etc.) If you don't use your smartphone to make money (media creator, influencer?), you are paying -sometimes premium- for being used.
+Users may perceive value from interacting with a smartphone, but the majority of interactions generate more revenue/profit for other entities through attention economy (making platforms more attractive for other users, network effects, data classification, entry and generation etc.) If you don't use your smartphone to make money (media creator, influencer?), you are paying -sometimes premium- for being used and distracted.